What every employer should know about wages in the Philippines

 Different kinds of leaves in the Philippines

-Every employee who has stayed with the company for least 1 year is entitled to a service incentive leave (SIL) with 5 days of pay.
+Every employee who has stayed with the company for at least 1 year is entitled to a service incentive leave (SIL) with 5 paid days.
 This leave may be used for sick leaves and vacation leaves.

 There are 3 kinds of parental leaves.
 These are:

-- Maternity leave – A pregnant employee is entitled to 60-day maternity leave for normal delivery or miscarriage or to up to 78 days for cesarean delivery.
+- Maternity leave – A pregnant employee is entitled to a 60-day maternity leave for normal delivery or miscarriage or up to 78 days for cesarean delivery.
 This leave is applicable to up to 4 pregnancies.
-During this type of leave, the employee receives a fraction of her regular monthly salary, which the SSS will reimburse to the employer.
+During this type of leave, the employee receives a fraction of her regular monthly salary, which the SSS will reimburse the employer.
 The leave may take effect at least 2 weeks before the employee’s due date.

 - Paternity leave – Married male spouses are entitled to a paternity leave of up to 7 days when their legitimate spouse, whom they are living with, delivers or miscarriages.
 Paternity leaves are shouldered by the company and applicable to up to 4 pregnancies.

 - Solo-parent leave – Solo parents who have been with the company for at least a year are entitled to 7 leaves per year.